nham/wabbo/essays/aa_trees/index.md

  2. Every red node has two children, and both are black
  3. For any node $n$ and for any descendents $d$ and $e$ of $n$, the path $n \to d$ and the path $n \to e$ have the same number of black nodes

-Red-black trees are one instance of a class of data structures called [self-balancing binary search trees](http://en.wikipedia.org/wiki/Self-balancing_binary_search_tree).

 The last rule gives us something interesting: it ensures that every node $n$ has a well-defined **black-height**, which is the number of black nodes in any path from $n$ to a leaf node.
 We will actually define and use a slightly different notion: the **level** of a node $n$ is the number of black nodes in any path from $n$ to a leaf node *excluding node $n$ itself*.
 So if $n$ is a node, then when $n$ is black, $level(n) = black-height(n) - 1$, whereas when $n$ is red, $level(n) = black-height(n)$.

+Red-black trees are one instance of a class of data structures called [self-balancing binary search trees](http://en.wikipedia.org/wiki/Self-balancing_binary_search_tree).
+What this means is that when we insert or remove a node, the tree will automatically re-organize itself so that it's more balanced.
+By doing a little bit of re-balancing work every time we modify the tree, we can ensure that searches will be reasonably fast.

+We could now define a data structure for red-black trees and implement the required  methods that maintain the red-black tree properties, but it turns out that it is a little bit tricky to do this!
+We will instead study and implement a simplified version of the red-black tree called an AA tree.

 An **AA tree** or **Andersson tree** is a red-black tree which obeys an additional property:

  - Every red node is a right child

-(AA trees are named after Arne Andersson, who introduced them in a [paper](http://user.it.uu.se/~arnea/ps/simp.pdf) in 1993.)
+AA trees are named after Arne Andersson, who introduced them in a [paper](http://user.it.uu.se/~arnea/ps/simp.pdf) in 1993.
+This data structure permits a simpler implementation of general red-black trees because there are less cases to consider due to the fact that red left children are disallowed.

 Let's see how we can implement an AA tree in [Rust](http://www.rust-lang.org).
 To model the nodes of an AA tree, we might use an `enum`, which allows one to define algebraic data types in Rust: